When do babies start teething? Check time periods, the teething chart and mouth images for how babies teeth erupt below

 A few babies have teeth already at birth, so called newborn teething which is rather unusual.

 Some babies start teething when they are four months old.

 Most babies get their first tooth some time between six to eighth months of age.

-Many babies start teething about 8 months of age but plenty of babies begin teething the last two month before their first year.
+Many babies start teething about 8 months of age but plenty of babies begin teething the last two month before their first birthday.

-When do my baby start teething is a question most parents have but something they don't need to worry about.
+When do my baby start teething is a question most parents have but something they don't usually need to worry about.